 Way Forward: What will you do?

 After you have opened the coaching funnel and explored all options, it’s time to narrow down the choices.
 Finally you need to select which of the many alternatives you have elaborated together (more precisely: which you have helped your coachee to elaborate) is the most promising one, the one that will lead to success.
 The art for you as the boss is once more to hold back with your own opinion, even when you get all excited and can’t sit still because you think you have figured it all out already.

 First of all, thinking you know better does not mean that, in fact, you do know better.
 (See also: “Trap #8 That Can Sabotage Your New Executive Career — Believing Your Own Hype“) Second, the best solution for you is not necessarily the best solution for your employee.
 Your best solution will be based on your skills, experiences, beliefs, values, etc. Your employee is an entirely different person, and all that matters is what works best for them.

 Furthermore, you want your employee to feel fully accountable.
 You want them to be 100% committed and get the desired results, no matter what.
 And that’s so much more likely to happen when they propose a solution themselves rather than following someone else’s (your!) solution which they might not completely buy in to.

-You have now a powerful coaching framework at hand which will make your coaching much more effective and successful than random coaching activities here and there.
+You now have a powerful coaching framework at hand, which will make your coaching much more effective and successful than random coaching activities here and there.
 You can apply the GROW Coaching Model in various ways.
-You can use a full GROW cycle within a single coaching session: you begin by identifying the goals, and you conclude the session defining specific action steps and timelines.
+You can use a full GROW cycle within a single coaching session: you begin by identifying the goals, and you conclude the session with defining specific action steps and timelines.

 This article is dedicated to Sir John Whitmore (16 October 1937 – 28 April 2017), a pioneer of executive coaching.
 He was the author of “Coaching for Performance”, which introduced the world to the GROW Model.